Envious-Data/Env-KB/README.md

 Circuitpython + KMK is being used here but if you wish you could write your own firmware, Im personally waiting for QMK to be ported.

 I also quite like that this project serves as an example of what can be done with a Raspberry Pi Pico

+### Future plans!
+I would like to eventually replace the Raspberry Pi Pico with a onboard RP2040 based MCU.

 ### ISO only?
 No This is ANSI and ISO (The prototype was ISO only though).